 The Unfinished Search for a Man Named Satoshi

-In 2005, a photograph was distributed to hundreds of people around the world.
-The photo showed a man, and bore Japanese characters which translated to “find me”.
-He still hasn’t been found.
+In 2005, a portrait was distributed to hundreds of people around the world as part of an online “Alternate Reality Game”, initiating a global game of hide and seek which still hasn’t been revolved.

 This is a transcript of a podcast episode.
 Listen here or on iTunes.